 Liberal Arts and Sciences: Secondary Education Option

-Upon successful completion of the Liberal Arts and Sciences program requirements, students will be able to:
+Upon successful completion of the Liberal Arts & Sciences program requirements, students will be able to:

 - Demonstrate a broad knowledge base from the humanities, social sciences and natural sciences.